PoloOnTheGo/JATOS_docs_v3/pages/JATOS-with-MySQL.md

    export JATOS_DB_DRIVER=com.mysql.cj.jdbc.Driver
    ~~~

-You can confirm that JATOS is accessing the correct database by looking in the logs.
-One of the lines after JATOS starts should look like this (with your database URI):
+You can confirm that JATOS is accessing the correct database by opening JATOS' test page in a browser (/jatos/test) or looking in the logs.
+The test page has an entry 'DB URL' which should resemble the one from your config.
+Similar you can see a line in the logs after JATOS started similar to this (with your database URI):

 ~~~ bash
 14:06:01.760 [info] - p.a.d.DefaultDBApi - Database [default] initialized at jdbc:mysql://localhost/jatos?characterEncoding=UTF-8&useJDBCCompliantTimezoneShift=true&useLegacyDatetimeCode=false&serverTimezone=UTC